NEW: The library will not close during the renovation. Research is underway as to how many services will remain open and in what location.

 The Library Board of Directors recommended an option that places the children's area on the lower level, all adult sections on the upper level, and the main entrance on the corner of Virginia Ave. and Park Ave.

-The project is ready to move forward to the design stage.
-Construction is on schedule for September 2019 through September 2021.
+The project is ready to move forward to the schematic design stage.
+Public input will be requested in November.

 The Library Board's Recommendation

 The Library Board of Trustees recommends a plan that will place the children's area on the lower level, all the adult areas on the upper level, and create a new entrance on the corner of Park Avenue and Virginia Avenue.
 All of that is in additional to the infrastructure upgrades and more meeting room space.
 View the presentation from the community meetings in August.

 There are many benefits to this plan, including: